 ♦ Ref: 50.71294°N, 2.96478°W

-CHILDREN: ♦♦♦ – This location is accessed by a long walk and, therefore, is only suitable for older children.
+CHILDREN: ♦♦ – This location is accessed by a long walk and, therefore, is only suitable for older children.

-Many fossils can also be collected from the chalk at Pinhay, including echinoids, shells and crinoids.
-A range of fossils can also be found in the Upper Greensand chert beds from the top of the Lower Cretaceous (Albion), but these are very poorly preserved.
+Many fossils can also be collected from fallen blocks of Chalk at Pinhay, including echinoids, shells and crinoids.
+A range of fossils can also be found in the Upper Greensand chert beds from the top of the Lower Cretaceous (Albian), but these are often very poorly preserved.

 West of Seven Rock Point, younger rocks contain the ammonite Psiloceras.
 In the UK, these are regarded as marking the base of the Jurassic.

-The head of Pinhay Bay exposes Triassic rocks of the Penarth on the foreshore, together with the Contorta Shales from the Westbury Formation of the Rhaetian.
-A range of bivalves, including Rhaotavicula contorta, Chlamys valonensis and Protocardia rhaetica, can all be found.
+The Triassic rocks of the Penarth Group, are found on the foreshore and at the base of the cliffs.
+These Rhaetian aged rocks contain a range of compacted moulds of small aragonitic bivalves and gastropods, including Rhaotavicula contorta, Chlamys valonensis and Protocardia rhaetica, which can all be found.

 Common sense when collecting at all locations should always be used and prior knowledge of tide times is essential.
-The two headlands at Pinhay bay and the headland between Pinhay and Chippel Bays are often reached by the sea at high tide.
+The two headlands at Pinhay Bay and the headland between Pinhay and Chippel Bays are often reached by the sea at high tide.
 Therefore, you should ensure that you can return in adequate time to pass these points, especially since this location involves long walks.

 Due to the range of both soft and hard layers at Pinhay, it is best to take both a hammer and a pick, together with a chisel and safety goggles.
 A lump hammer may come in useful, as there are a number of large chalk boulders, which can be split.
 For fossils from the older harder chalk, small bags are fine for getting them home.
-However, fossils from the softer, younger chalk and Lias can be much more fragile, so these should be carefully wrapped and placed in containers or individual bags.
+However, fossils from the softer, younger Chalk and Lias can be much more fragile, so these should be carefully wrapped and placed in containers or individual bags.